otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 communication between parties to fail (e.g. by refusing to deliver messages).
 It may also refuse to hand out prekey messages.

-One party can also maliciously drains another party's prekeys messages, so the server should attempt to prevent this, e.g. with rate limits on fetching them.
+One party can also maliciously drain another party's prekeys messages, so the server should attempt to prevent this, e.g. with rate limits on fetching them.

 ## Preliminaries